• Skip to main content

 For more details on international student admissions, please visit our admissions criteria page.

 Yes!
-We have many students at Winstedt who do not have any learning difficulties but still benefit from our small classes, personalised teaching, and inclusive community.
+We have many students at Winstedt who do not have any learning needs but still benefit from our small classes, personalised teaching, and inclusive community.

-The Winstedt School delivers a globally recognised, British curriculum that is tailored to the specific students in each class.
+The Winstedt School delivers an international mainstream curriculum modelled on the UK system that is tailored to the specific students in each class.
 As such, we can adapt instruction to meet the needs of all students, not just those who need extra support.

 In order to attend private school, Singaporean students must be exempted from Compulsory Education by the Ministry of Education (MOE).